 Kathleen McCartney served as dean from 2005 to 2013.
 Under her leadership, the school launched the Doctor of Education Leadership Program, a first-of-its-kind practice-based education doctoral program; created a universitywide Ph.D. in Education; established the Urban Scholars Fellowship which provides full tuition to teachers from urban schools; and significantly increased financial aid for master’s and doctoral students.
 In addition, McCartney oversaw a dramatic re-envisioning of the campus including new classrooms in Larsen Hall and a new cafeteria and student center in Gutman Library.
 Both of these projects received LEED Platinum certification.

-On June 10, 2013, Harvard President Drew Faust announced that James Ryan would become the school become the schools 11th dean effective September 1.
+On June 10, 2013, Harvard President Drew Faust announced that James Ryan would become the school's 10th dean effective September 1.
 Ryan, one of the nation’s leading scholars of education law and policy, had served on the faculty of the University of Virginia School of Law since 1998.

 Today, over 100 faculty members guide nearly 900 students in doctoral and master's programs each year, and provide training through professional development and executive outreach programs to thousands of teachers, administrators, and educational leaders from across the nation.